 The funds may be spent in a variety of ways to reduce the impact of the pandemic, including assisting households, small businesses and nonprofits; offsetting City revenue losses caused by the pandemic; aiding impacted industries, such as tourism, travel and hospitality; or making necessary investments in water, sewer or broadband infrastructure.
 They cannot be spent on a tax rate reduction or to delay a tax increase.

-The City of High Point will host a joint public input meeting with Guilford County regarding the use of ARPA funds on Oct.
+The City of High Point hosted a joint public input meeting with Guilford County regarding the use of ARPA funds on Oct.
 25, 2021.
-Join us for a community conversation to identify areas of opportunities and discuss how to best utilize these funds.
+We also had two community listening sessions that took place on November 16 & 18.